Describe A Quiet Place You Like To Go: IELTS Speaking Cue Card

 What activities do you enjoy doing at the farm?

 I try to visit the farm as often as I can, especially during weekends or holidays.
-However, I usually go there more frequently when my family gathers, as it becomes a special occasion for all of us to reconnect and enjoy the tranquility together.
+However, I usually go there more frequently when my cousins or family gather.
+These occasions are special because we all come together to enjoy the tranquility and bond over shared experiences.

 Practice other cue cards